 Jamaica still has this absolute magnetism that makes it one of the best Caribbean Islands.
 And if you stay in the right area such as Montego Bay, you can find secure places to stay.
 Its music is particularly influential – and so is its jerk chicken spice.
 Also, once you do have an in with Jamaicans, you know you’ve got a true ride or die friend.

 Jamaica is also a great place to visit in November, because it’s still warm.
 Escaping the frigid cold of my birth country is another passion of mine.

 Puerto Rico is what will happen when American Imperialism is set free in Cuba.
 Oops, too dark and too revealing of my bleeding leftie heart?
 Never fear, Puerto Rico is still one of the best Caribbean Islands you NEED to travel to!

 Families, in particular, will love coming to Puerto Rico for the ease of travel and how connected the island is.
 There is a lot to keep the kids busy and there’s plenty of cocktails at happy hour to give the folks a vacation too.

 Puerto Rico has three bioluminescent bays – including La Parguera that you can swim in.
 It’s only a two-hour drive from San Juan which makes it a perfect road trip!
-There is also the epic El Yunque jungle for the outdoors-loving families to explore.
+There is also the epic El Yunque jungle, one of Puerto Rico’s National Parks, for the outdoors-loving families to explore.

 If you are backpacking the USA, Puerto Rico makes for a natural stopover.
-The Caribbean and Latin cultures are in full swing here – and there are great street foods on offer to try!
+The Caribbean and Latin cultures are in full swing here – and there are great street foods on offer to try, and many festivals to enjoy!
 However, Puerto Rico is also quite developed so you can expect to find comfort foods from the West on the islands too.

 #4 The Caribbean Island with the Best Beaches: